sowcow/blog/content/posts/blue.md

 Right now I assume they tried to force people to do stuff for camera and things went in unplanned ways.
 So they loose some points on being too serious here.

-*UPD: got to see the video from the inside from non-official source, it is ok, at this point I already made my opinion anyway*
+*UPD: got to see the video from the inside from non-official source, it is ok, at this point I already made my opinion anyway.
+They released it during post-flight press conference that I didn't watch, it looks like it was alot of conventional talking with conventional these days piano notes playing here and there in between.*

 Another striking comparsion is that BO looks more extreme.
 While VG looks more comfortable.